-Mette Nordahl developed the PAF concept in 2012 and it has since been introduced in many schools in Denmark.
+Mette Nordahl developed the PAF concept in 2012, and it has since been used in many schools in Denmark.
 The PAF concept is based on the systemic way of thinking.
-It started as an experiment in a primary school in Denmark where Mette Nordahl taught the exercises to children in a “troubled” class.
-Even though it was only for a short time, the teachers felt quite a difference in the children’s behavior and in the general environment afterwards.
+Mette first taught the PAF exercises to children in a “troubled” class at a Danish primary school as an experiment.
+Although it was only a brief introduction to PAF, the teachers noticed a positive change in the children’s behavior and in the general classroom environment afterwards.

-In 2014, PAF was implemented for the first time in a special needs class.
+In 2014, PAF was fully implemented for the first time in a special needs class.
 Mette taught this group of children for 5 weeks from 8 am to 3 pm.
 The children were 12-15 years old.
 Mette taught them how to interact better with each other and with other people.
-She also taught them to believe in themselves and to be aware of their own potential.
-Afterwards the school implemented the PAF culture in the other classes.
-As a result, the children overall were more dedicated to school and happier individuals.
+She also taught them how to believe in themselves and how to become aware of their own potential.
+This success led the school to implement the PAF culture into other classes as well.
+As a result, the children overall were more dedicated to school and happier as individuals.

-PAF developed even more in 2015, when two primary schools decided to implement PAF as a culture over a 3 year period.
-Teachers from each school were trained in the PAF concept to implement the training in the classroom and to their colleagues.
-Today, these schools have 13 PAF counsellors in total and more are on the way.
+PAF developed even further in 2015, when two primary schools decided to apply the PAF culture over a 3 year period.
+Teachers from each school were trained to incorporate the PAF training into the classroom and teach it to their colleagues.
+Today, these schools have 13 PAF Counselors in total, a number which continues to grow.

-Because of the positive feedback from the employees and the parents the culture is spreading even more.
-The most common feedback from parents is that they experience happier children and that their children have become better at expressing themselves with more positive energy than before.
+Due to the consistently positive feedback from employees and parents, the PAF culture has been spreading rapidly.
+The most common feedback from parents is that they have happier children who are better at expressing themselves with more positive energy than before.

-In 2018, Mette was invited to Slovenia to talk about PAF at the international conference by the International Organizational Constellations Community for Transformation (IOCTI)
+In 2018, Mette was invited to talk about PAF at an international conference in Slovenia held by the International Organizational Constellations Community for Transformation (IOCTI).

 Since then, other countries have become interested in PAF.
-Mette taught the first international PAF training in October 2019 where 16 participants from all over the world participated in a week-long intense workshop and experienced the PAF exercises in action and spoke to children who have worked with PAF for more than one year.
-All of the participants are connected to the school system in their own country.
+Mette taught the first international PAF training session in October 2019 where 16 participants from around the world participated in a week-long workshop.
+Participants experienced the PAF exercises in action and spoke to children who have worked with PAF for more than one year.
+All of the participants were connected to the school system in their own country.

 2020 has been a year of preparation.
-The PAF counsellor education has been translated into English and is now available online with more than 60 videos.
+The PAF Counselor Education has been translated into English and is now available online consisting of more than 60 videos.

-In 2020 the first online training started in Danmark – before that the training was not online.
+In 2020 the first online training program became available in Denmark.

-In Denmark there are more than 35 people trained PAF counsellors and at least 1600 employees in the school system who use PAF exercises in their teaching.
+In Denmark, there are more than 35 trained PAF Counselors and at least 1,600 employees in the school system who use PAF exercises when teaching.

-Mette has also been invited abroad for a week-long PAF workshop with teachers who needs new tools to approach children/students.
-Because of the corona situation it hasn´t been possible yet.
+Mette has been invited abroad to teach a week-long PAF workshop to teachers who need new tools to approach children/students.
+However, due to the corona situation, this exciting opportunity had to be postponed.

-One of the reasons this method is so effective is that we are come from a family system.
-Thus, the same dynamics take place for everyone, and we can all relate to being a part of a family system.
+One of the reasons this method is so effective is because we come from a family system.

 Copyright 2020 © All rights reserved PAF Academy